-Where to Stay in NYC with a Baby
+Where to Stay in New York with a Baby

 The best location for your hotel depends on what your priorities are while in New York City:

 If you are visiting New York to see the major tourist attractions (Empire State Building, Broadway, Times Square and Central Park), your best bet will be to stay within Midtown Manhattan.
-This neighborhood has it all for traveling parents.
+Midtown has it all for traveling parents.

 The vast majority of NYC’s attractions are in Midtown and can be easily reached by walking.
 In addition, there are tons of baby-friendly restaurants, amenities, pharmacies and grocery stores.

-If you are visiting New York City primarily for shopping, your best bet will be to stay in the Upper East Side.
+If you are visiting New York primarily for shopping, your best bet will be to stay in the Upper East Side.
 This area features less tourist attractions, but is a little more upscale and is focused more on high-end shopping and restaurants.
-This is a very nice area, but the downside is its distance from Midtown.
+This is a very nice area, but the downside is its distance from the Midtown attractions.

-Since we were traveling with a 10 month old, we were content to stay in a hotel.
-We wanted to enjoy NYC take-out and not worry about cooking.
-All we needed was a hotel on a quiet street that provided a baby crib.
+Since we were traveling with a 10 month old, we decided to stay in a Midtown hotel.
+We wanted to enjoy some excellent NYC take-out food and not worry about cooking.
+All we needed was a baby-friendly hotel on a quiet street that provided a baby crib.

 We decided to stay at the Jewel Hotel near Rockefeller Center in Midtown.
 It was central to most of the NYC attractions we wanted to visit and allowed us to get around by walking.
 It was also conveniently located within two blocks of four subway stations.

-Out of habit, we booked a hotel room in New York City.
-On our subsequent trip to London with a baby, we discovered that vacation home rentals are often a better option for traveling with a baby.
+While our baby-friendly hotel in New York worked out very well, on our subsequent trip to London with a baby, we discovered that vacation home rentals are often a better option for traveling with a baby.
 You will appreciate having a separate room for your baby, laundry facilities and a kitchen.